 People across cultures can instantly sense phoniness and are understandably put off by it, especially in business situations.
-Imitating a behavior that comes across as phone is no way to build trust in a new environment with new people.
-If a certain cultural adaptation seems to require you to behave inauthentically, then either don’t do it, or only do the parts that can be done authentically.
+Imitating a behavior that comes across as phony is no way to build trust in a new environment with new people.
+If a certain cultural adaptation seems to require you to behave inauthentically, then either don’t do it or only do the parts that can be done authentically.

 If what you’re doing isn’t working, then why do it?
 All communication has a goal.
 We need to perform a behavior that will aid us in achieving our goal.
-When we’re on the phone with that customer service rep, will anger or flattery get us the refund we are desiring?
-You may have a default style, but if you could know for certain which behavior the rep would respond positively to, wouldn’t you utilize it to get what you want?
+When we’re on the phone with that customer service rep, will anger or flattery get us the refund or discount we desire?
+You may have a default style, but if you could know for certain which behavior the rep would respond positively to (and that may not be your norm), wouldn’t you use it to get what you want?

-In this example, we don’t have a way of getting to know that specific customer service rep, and can only rely on our past experience with other service professionals to determine our strategy.
-But in donor and colleagues relationships, we typically learn by observing people over time and adapting to them accordingly, which brings me to my next point – to assess whether something is effective or authentic, you need to know a few things:
+In this example, we don’t have a way of getting to know that specific customer service rep and can only rely on our past experiences with other service professionals to determine our strategy.
+But in donor and colleague relationships, we typically learn by observing people over time and adapting to them accordingly, which brings me to my next point: to assess whether something is effective or authentic, you need to know a few things:

-1. Yourself: You need to possess a level of self awareness to the extent that you can determine what is authentic for you.
+- Yourself: You need to possess a level of self-awareness to the extent that you can determine what is authentic for you.

-2. Your Objective: You need to know what you are trying to achieve in this interaction.
-Are you just trying to buy a sandwich or forge a business partnership?
+- Your Objective: You need to know what you are trying to achieve in this interaction.
+Are you just trying to buy a sandwich, or are you hoping to forge a business partnership?

-3. Your Environment: You need to have some understanding of what works in this culture – for this individual.
+- Your Environment: You need to have some understanding of what works in this culture, for this individual.
 You can read books about the culture in advance, but that will only give you a general idea.
 The deepest learning will be gained from simple observation and reflection.